biztechprogramming/Generate/README.md

 The code generator is designed to be easy to use.
 Simply follow these steps to generate classes based on your Oracle database schema:

 1. Clone this repository to your local machine.
-2. Update the configuration file (`config.json`) with your Oracle database connection information.
+2. Update the configuration file (`app.config`) with your Oracle database connection information.
-3. Run the code generator by executing the `generate.sh` script or the `generate.bat` script, depending on your operating system.
+3. Run the code generator by executing the generate.exe.
 4. The generated classes will be written to the `output` directory.

 <!-- Customizing the Generated Classes -->